Tilings of the Sphere by Congruent Pentagons I: Abstract

 \section{Abstract}

-We show that there is no edge-to-edge tilings of the sphere by congruent pentagons beyond the minimal dodecahedron tilings, such that there is a tile with all vertices having degree $3$ and the edge length combinations are three of the five possibilities.
+We develop some basic tools for studying edge-to-edge tilings of the sphere by congruent pentagons.
+Then we prove that there is no edge-to-edge tiling of the sphere by more than $12$ congruent pentagons, under the assumption that the pentagon has edge length combination $a^2b^2c$, $a^3bc$, or $a^3b^2$ ($a,b,c$ distinct), and there is a tile with all vertices having degree $3$.